tpope/vim-fugitive/README.markdown

 Like fugitive.vim?
 Follow the repository on [GitHub](http://github.com/tpope/vim-fugitive) and vote for it on [vim.org](http://www.vim.org/scripts/script.php?script_id=2975).
-And if you're feeling especially grateful, follow tpope on [Twitter](http://twitter.com/tpope) and [Github](http://github.com/tpope).
+And if you're feeling especially charitable, follow [tpope](http://tpo.pe/) on [Twitter](http://twitter.com/tpope) and [Github](http://github.com/tpope).